chanhake/Win_Keylogger/README.md

 # Win_Keylogger
-A simple Windows Keylogger written in C to evade AV detection and establish persistence
+A simple Windows Keylogger written in C to evade AV detection and establish persistence.

 To use, change address and port to desired host machine.